 Board of Trustees

-Susie Meeks-Wade, president-elect, has been a member since 2017.
+Susie Meeks-Wade, president (one-year term), has been a member since 2017.
 She is the chair of the Social Justice Committee.

-Carl Rust, trustee (3-year term ending in 2022), has been a member since 2018.
+Carl Rust, president-elect (one-year term, will become president in 2022), has been a member since 2018.
 He retired after 30 years as a educator.
 Carl serves on the Religious Education Committee.
 He is a musician, a writer, and a budding naturalist.

 UUFE invites all individuals to be a part of our liberal religious community, regardless of gender, race, ethnicity, age, disability, sexual orientation, gender identity or expression, or national origin.